 For most people, taking a survey of their makeup bag would be a tell-all about their daily routine and consistent product choices.
 When it comes to wearing neutral eyeshadows, all of us have certainly made a dent—or hit the bottom of the pan that is—on colors we tend to repeat without realizing.
 There's nothing wrong with neutrals, yet there are so many shadow looks you're really missing out on if wearing color hasn't been your go-to.
 Thanks to some really talented makeup artists and the power of Instagram, we've gotten a lot of inspiration as to how you can start to wear color and feel good about it.

-A carved out coral cut crease like this is a serious work of art—but it doesn't have to feel like an impossible feat.
+A coral look can be bright or lean more towards the neutral side for a wearable look that still packs an impact.
 When wanting to wear these shades, use an eyeshadow palette with some variations in the same color family so you're able to experiment until you get it right.
-This palette from ColourPop has all the orange you need.
+This palette from ColourPop ($14) has all the orange and coral you'll ever need.

 Sky High Blue

 A nice cornflower blue hue is a great way to steer away from neutral shadows without having to make a crazy color commitment.
 The soft blue on the lids is enough pigment without taking any risks.
-One shadow can work for this look, like Glossier's Skywash Matte Eyeshadow Tint in the shade "Pool".
+One shadow can work for this look, like Glossier's Skywash Matte Eyeshadow Tint in Pool ($18).

 Pink is always a good idea, whether it's worn on the eyes, cheeks, or lips—from dusty rose to sheer mauve, you can make a pink moment work for you any way you want.
 The monochromatic rose color on these lids equipped with subtle shimmer is such a refreshing switch-up for the daytime.
-RMS Beauty Eye Polish in shade "Embrace" is a rose-quartz pink that blends easily on the lids and lasts.
+RMS Beauty Eye Polish in Embrace ($20) is a rose-quartz pink that blends easily on the lids and lasts.